Den Brother: Plot

 Upon learning this, Alex makes a deal with her to help out around the house in exchange for her being the new Den Mother.
 After introducing her to the troop, she convinces them to forgive Alex, who goes to the finals for his hockey game.
 There, he apologizes to his team and offers the captaincy to Goose (David Lambert), who refuses, saying he wants Alex to be the real captain.
 During the game, Alex acts as a distraction instead of hogging the puck to himself, allowing his team to win.
 Alex clears the way for Goose to make the winning point, causing Goose to get the All-Star spot Alex wanted.
-The Bumble Bees show up with Alex's father; Matisse forgives Alex and reveals that they want Alex to be their Den Mother, to which Alex accepts.
+The Bumble Bees show up with Alex's father; Emily forgives Alex and reveals that they want Alex to be their Den Mother, to which Alex accepts.

 At the Camporee, Alex claims he is the Den Mother.
 Dina disapproves and tries to get Alex to quit saying all Den Mothers must be in a Bumble Bee uniform, which Alex is not.
-Not wanting to let his troop down, Alex puts on a Bumble Bee uniform.
+Not wanting to let his troop down, Alex puts on a Bumble Bee uniform with the help of Matisse, who forgives Alex for his past behavior.
 Dina is infuriated and asks her husband (the hockey official who originally suspended Alex), to do something about it.
-However, he is pleased with Alex's attitude and offers him a spot on the All-Stars.
-Alex gleefully accepts as long as it works around his troop's schedule.
+However, he is pleased with Alex's attitude, especially learning that he gave up the winning goal so that Goose could get in, and offers him a spot on the All-Stars.
+Alex gleefully accepts as long as it works around his troop's schedule, to which the hockey official happily agrees.
+Everyone celebrates Alex’s new behavior and responsibilities, including Matisse who kisses Alex on the cheek, indicating that she is Alex’s new girlfriend.